European Union government procurement guide for Canadian business

-Framework agreements are used widely by contracting authorities in certain Member States and by European institutions.
-A framework agreement itself is not a contract, but the procurement to establish a framework agreement is subject to the EU procurement rules.
-The Directives define a framework agreement as “an agreement between one or more contracting authorities and one or more economic operators, the purpose of which is to establish the terms governing contracts to be awarded during a given period, in particular with regard to price and, where appropriate, the quantity envisaged”.
+Framework agreements are used widely by contracting authorities in certain member states and by European institutions.
+A framework agreement itself is not a contract, but the procurement process that will establish a framework agreement is subject to the EU procurement directives.
+The directives define a framework agreement as an agreement between one or more contracting authorities and one or more economic operators, the purpose of which is to establish the terms governing contracts to be awarded during a given period, in particular with regard to price and, where appropriate, the quantity envisaged.

 Framework agreements can be applied to all types of contracts.
 However, they are mostly suitable to situations where the contracting authority does not know the exact quantities, nature or timing of the (recurrent) requirement it will have in the future.

-The term of a framework agreement may generally not exceed four years with the exception of “exceptional cases duly justified, in particular by the subject of the framework agreement”.
+The term of a framework agreement may generally not exceed four years, with the exception of “exceptional cases duly justified, in particular by the subject of the framework agreement”.